arcanemachine/hetzner-dns-tools/README.md

   - Install the npm package `json` globally:
     - `npm i -g json`
   - Pipe the output of a command to the newly-installed `json` package:
-    - `hetzner-dns-cli zone listjson`
+    - `hetzner-dns-tools zone listjson`

-If you know of a better method (particularly one that doesn't require `npm` to be installed), please [submit a ticket](https://github.com/arcanemachine/hetzner-dns-cli/issues/new).
+If you know of a better method (particularly one that doesn't require `npm` to be installed), please [submit a ticket](https://github.com/arcanemachine/hetzner-dns-tools/issues/new).

 ### In Python

 ```
 import json
-from hetzner_dns_cli.zone_list import zone_list
+from hetzner_dns_tools.zone_list import zone_list

 # get zone list
 dns_zones = zone_list()['zones']